grubbyhacker/kindle_pageturner/README.md

 ## Copy KUAL Menu
 The last thing you need to do on the Kindle is copy the extensions directory in this repo to your Kindle documents directory.

+# On your network configuration
+In order for the ESP8266 to find the kindle it needs to know its IP address.
+So use your DHCP settings to give your kindle a static internal IP.

 # On the ESP8266
 The short Arduino sketch is pretty self explanatory.
 There are two inputs, one for each button.
 This one is built for a SparkFun Thing.
 ## Shortcommings